 My Blueprint (Bluprint) Craftsy Review:

-In July, Craftsy launched Blueprint.
-It is actually spelled “Bluprint” and can be found at Mybluprint.com if you are having trouble finding it.
+In July, Craftsy launched Bluprint.
+It is actually spelled “Bluprint” not Blueprint.
+It can be found at Mybluprint.com if you are having trouble finding it.
 I’ve used Craftsy for years and have always felt they have some of the best arts and crafts educational content out there.
 I wondered, would Blueprint (Bluprint) be as good?
 Can I really get as many $60 classes as I want for about $15 a month?
 Would the value be as good as Craftsy?

-I’ve been using Blueprint/Bluprint for several months now and It is NOT what you would expect.
+I’ve been using Bluprint for several months now and It is NOT what you would expect.

 It is MORE.